DTel-HQ/dtel/Payment.md

 | [Mantaro](https://github.com/Mantaro/MantaroBot) | 40%      |
 | [Hifumi](http://hifumibot.xyz/)                  | 0%       |

-*Side note: Tatsumaki's 20% tax exists on its side ("Amount due after tax" as you see), whereas Mantaro's 40% tax and Hifumi's 50% tax exists on our side.*

 ### I'm a developer and I want DiscordTel to accept payments from my bot!
 1. Your bot has to be in over 1000 servers.
 2. Your bot must DM DiscordTel when a transaction to DiscordTel is performed, and the DM **must** include the user's ID and the amount of transaction.